cms-sw/cmssw/HeterogeneousCore/AlpakaCore/README.md

 In EDProducers for each device-side data product a transfer from the device memory space to the host memory space is registered automatically.
 The data product is copied only if the job has another EDModule that consumes the host-side data product.
 For each device-side data product a specialization of `cms::alpakatools::CopyToHost` is required to exist.

-In addition, for each host-side data product a transfer from the host memory space to the device meory space is registered autmatically **if** a `cms::alpakatools::CopyToDevice` specialization exists.
-The data product is copied only if the job has another EDModule that consumes the device-side data product.
+In addition, for each host-side data product a transfer from the host memory space to the device meory space is registered automatically **if** a `cms::alpakatools::CopyToDevice` specialization exists.
+The data product is copied only if the job has another EDModule that consumes the device-side data product. **Note:** The header where the `cms::alpakatools::CopyToDevice` specialization is defined must be `#include`d in the EDProducer source file for the transfer to be registered, even if it is _seemingly_ unused.
+For example, for `PortableCollection` that means `DataFormats/Portable/interface/PortableCollection.h`.

 #### ESProducer